SolidBlock-cn/extshape/UpdateLog-en.md

 - Now the [tag removal feature of Fabric API](https://fabricmc.net/2026/06/15/262.html#tag-removal) introduced in 0.150.1 will be used, removing non-pickaxe-mineable walls (such as wooden walls and woolen walls) and non-axe-mineable fence gates (such as stone fence gates) directly from `#mineable/pickaxe` and `#mineable/axe` block tags; these blocks no longer have those tags.
 - In versions 26.2 and above, the sulfur cube archetype of petrified oak planks and smooth stone double slab are `slow_bouncy`.
 - Added stonecutting recipes for blocks of sulfur and cinnabar.

+### 3.1.4.1-beta.1

+- Fit 26.1 snapshots.
+Added all variants for sulfur, polished sulfur, sulfur bricks, cinnabar, polished cinnabar, cinnabar bricks.
+Variants for chiseled sulfur and chiseled cinnabar are not added.
+- Petrified oak planks and double smooth stone stairs can be absorbed by Sulfur Cube and belong to regular type (same as stone blocks).

 ### 3.1.3